uasal/config_stp_wcc/notebooks/README.md

 All example notebooks go here.
-Added for Initial Commit.
+Contents do not need to be removed before pushing to git.